heiku-jiqu/github-blog/src/routes/blog/blogposts/post11.md

 # {title}

 Python has multiple client implementations to interact with a Kafka cluster.
-This post will be walking through `confluent-kafka-python` client which is the official Python client implementation by Confluent Inc.
+This post will walk through the `confluent-kafka-python` client, which is the official Python client implementation by Confluent Inc.

 ## Overview

-The client module has a few main classes that make up the bulk of its API:
+This client module has a few main classes that make up the bulk of its API:

 - `Producer`: To produce events to the Kafka cluster
-- `Consumer`: To read and process events from the Kafka cluster
+- `Consumer`: To read events from the Kafka cluster
-- `SchemaRegistryClient`: To get metadata/schemas about the Kafka cluster/topics etc if you are using Kafka Schema Registry
+- `SchemaRegistryClient`: To get metadata/schemas about the Kafka cluster/topics when you have a Kafka Schema Registry server
-- `Serializer` / `Deserializer`: To serialize and deserialize messages sent / received from Kafka into / from formats like JSON, Protobuf, Avro, etc.
+- `Serializer` / `Deserializer`: To serialize and deserialize messages sent/received from Kafka into/from formats like JSON, Protobuf, Avro, etc.
-- `AdminClient`: To manage the Kafka cluster
+- `AdminClient`: To manage the Kafka cluster (e.g. creating topics, partitions, etc.)

 ## Producer